You didn't build that: Conservative commentators

 In The Atlantic, Andrew Cline wrote that what Obama said was an "enormous controversy – a philosophical rewriting of the American story" and that "With his Roanoke speech, Obama turned Jefferson on his head.
 In Obama's formulation, government is not a tool for the people's use, but the very foundation upon which all of American prosperity is built.
 Government is not dependent upon the people; the people are dependent upon the government."
 This, Cline writes, is fundamentally non-Jeffersonian.
 Earlier in the same publication, Clive Crook wrote that Obama's statements did not mean what his critics wrote they meant, but that the caricature resonates due to it being recognizable as part of his theme of the "rich aren't paying their fair share".
 Jonah Goldberg, in the National Review, wrote that Obama's "gaffe" was at best truism, and the reason for Obama's supporters attacking others, for taking Obama's words and progressive roots seriously, is because they do not portray Obama as a pragmatist and a moderate.

 Guy Benson, on Townhall.com, wrote that the Romney campaign did not take Obama's words out of context since "Obama essentially posits that no private or individual success is possible in America without the government's help."
-Rachael Larimore, in Slate, wrote that it didn't matter what Obama meant to say, as conservatives heard "You didn't get credit for your hard work", and even with the context of the entire speech, the reaction would be largely the same.
+Rachael Larimore, in Slate, wrote that it did not matter what Obama meant to say, as conservatives heard "You didn't get credit for your hard work", and even with the context of the entire speech, the reaction would be largely the same.
 More importantly, it damaged his relations with small-business owners.
 Rush Limbaugh commented that business owners did build the roads and bridges through their taxes, and that Obama wants to socialize private profit.
 Mark Levin, in reaction to the speech, said that Obama was "disrespecting the American people" and that "he despises the capitalist system".
 Josh Barro, in Bloomberg, wrote that Obama's speech was needlessly insulting, and that the statement resonated badly with people of all income levels.